13 Sep The collateral costs of abandoned wells

 |2014||505 : 241 : 209||722, 063.49|

 Above and beyond these direct payouts we have the administrative costs of these applications and of the operations of the SRB itself.
 The escalating costs should be of interest to taxpayers, government and industry alike.
 Technically the rental payments made by the Minister can be recovered from the operators, however, the costs associated with such debt recovery and the fact that most operators failed to pay their rent due to insolvency will make this impractical in most instances.
-With a continued slump in oil price, an increase in the number of orphan sites is inevitable and, with it, the costs to Albertans.
+With a continued slump in oil price, an increase in the number of abandoned wells is inevitable and, with it, the costs to Albertans.

 In response the Alberta Energy Regulator has adjusted its liability rating system which resulted in more operators being required to provide financial security.
 Changes to the LLR system however throw a level of uncertainty into the system as operators struggle to remain solvent.
 In effect, a perfect storm is created for all involved as operators feel the constraints of additional security and decreased flexibility in managing properties, and the regulator struggles to find a way to deal with the outstanding liabilities of the sector.